Clone & Push WordPress Multisites

 What Type of Multisite Can be Cloned?

-WP STAGING supports the cloning of any site of a WordPress Multisite network, including the WordPress main site and all of its network sub-sites.
-The Multisite can exist in a subdomain or a subfolder.
+WP STAGING PRO supports cloning any WordPress Multisite network, including the main network site and individual sub-sites.
+The multisite can use either a subfolder or subdomain structure.

 Cloning the Main or Network Site Separately

-WP STAGING can create a staging site for the active website.
+WP STAGING PRO can create a staging site for the active website.
 This can be either the main network site or one of its child network sites.
-While it clones one of these sites, it converts a specific network site to a single site.
-This allows you to work on the staging site and then later push back any changes made to the production parent network site.
+While it clones one of these sites, it converts a specific network site to a standalone single site.
+This lets you work on the staging site and then later push changes back to the production parent network site.

-- You install WP STAGING plugin network-wide or on a per-site basis.
-Then you login to the specific network site wp-admin > WP Staging Pro > Staging Sites
+• Install WP STAGING PRO network-wide or on a per-site basis.
+Then log in to the specific network site wp-admin > WP STAGING PRO > Staging Sites.

-From there, you create a staging site as usual, which creates a clone of the current network site.
+• From there, create a staging site, which clones the current network site.

-So the clone sites are totally independent and cannot affect each other, which is highly recommended for having a staging site for testing purposes.
+The cloned staging sites are independent and cannot affect each other, which is strongly recommended for safe testing.

 Cloning the Entire WordPress Multisite Network